mpokrass/Personality-notes/psych-356.md

 Freud would tell people to say something on their minds, prompted them by putting his hand on their hand.
 Touch used like Mesmer, touch used to release emotions.
 Made people feel safer.

 Transference: if I feel like I have issues with my parents because I wasn’t loved properly, I have it all repressed, I have all these symptoms.
 This therapists is a kindly person who is there for me, this is like a parental relationships, this is safe.
-All these things that are suppressed (eg. hidden yearnings) come up again.
+All these things that are suppressed (e.g.. hidden yearnings) come up again.
 Find yourself falling in love with therapist, is really common.
 Idealize the therapist.
 Then you discover that the therapist is just a person, and then can vilify them.
 People have extreme reactions with therapists, Freud thought this was very important.
 Now we are reenacting the conflicts that we repressed before, displace them into the therapist.
 Might help the client get to the root of the problem.

 Dreams!